Living with IBS can be exhausting - but understanding what’s driving your symptoms can change everything

 - Or a trial Elimination Diet

-that would temporarily exclude certain foods that after a period of time, are re-introduced one at a time to assess for reactions.
+that would temporarily exclude certain foods and after a period of time, are re-introduced one at a time to assess for reactions.

 The wrap

-For some people who suffer with IBS, the symptoms can be mild.
+For some people living with IBS, symptoms can be relatively mild.

 To your optimised, healthy future,